w3f/Grants-Program/applications/swush-dex-aggregator.md

 Inspired by CRED (App to pay credit card bills), which rewards users for payments (e.g., pay bills), Swush brings a similar mechanic to DeFi.

-Each successful swap earns **rewards**, which users can redeem and use for **post-swap actions** like redirecting to staking, vaults, or dApps on the target parachain.
-This helps parachains **onboard and retain liquidity**, while users gain deeper, contextual benefits.
+Each successful swap earns users **Swush points** while also unlocking **post-swap action prompts** like staking, vaults, or dApp interactions on the target parachain.
+This reward system helps parachains **onboard and retain liquidity**, while users gain both loyalty benefits and deeper engagement opportunities.

 | UI Card | Example |